 Don’t get (too) drunk.

-A drink or too might be really good to calm your nerves and help the conversation flow more naturally on the first date, but you want to make sure you don’t get drunk.
+You can plan what to do on a first date meticulously, but if you get too drunk it’ll be for nothing.
+A drink or two might be really good to calm your nerves and help the conversation flow more naturally on the first date, but you want to make sure you don’t get drunk.
 If you’re a woman, you need to make sure you’re thinking about your safety, because you really don’t know this guy is a nice guy yet.
 And for both men and women, you don’t want to get so drunk you sound, er, well… like a drunk.
 Being tipsy is one thing, being sloppy is another.

 So know your limits, and make sure you’re drinking plenty of water in between your drinks.
 Politely decline if they want to get another found and you know it’s going to push you over the edge.